WHAT ARE SERVICE DOGS?

 Canine Companions hearing dogs are trained to alert their partners to important sounds by nudging a leg or arm.
 These service dogs can notify their handlers of doorbells, alarm clocks, smoke alarms, and even their name being called, helping those who are deaf or hard of hearing stay connected to their surroundings.

-Canine Companions believe in the power of the human-canine bond.
-Many dogs released from service training become therapy dogs, and through a certification program, Canine Companions proudly support them in making a meaningful impact in their communities.
+Canine Companions believes in the power of the human-canine bond and proudly supports these teams in making a meaningful impact in their communities.
 These dogs work as volunteers in the community, when they and their handlers are invited by approved facilities.